 IoT for utilities

-Smart water sensors track water quality, temperature, pressure, and usage.
-This data is used by the water company to analyze how customers are using water and to help them be more efficient.
-Water leak detectors are used to find tiny leaks that can lead to huge water waste.
+Another example is smart water sensors.
+These sensors track water quality, temperature, pressure and usage.
+The resulting data is used by the water company to analyze how customers are using water and to improve efficiency.
+In addition, water leak detectors are used to find tiny leaks that can lead to huge water waste.

 IoT for transportation

 The transportation industry is one of the fastest adopters of IoT.
 According to recent data, the market is expected to grow by 19.9% from 2021 to 2030.
 This growth is for good reason — endless opportunities exist to improve transportation through IoT.

 For example, IoT sensors can help improve transportation and logistics through remote monitoring.
 Plus, using sensors and predictive analytics, companies can perform critical maintenance on vehicles to prevent costly downtime and safety risks.

 - Keeping transportation safe in tomorrow’s smart city means taking wireless security seriously (TechRepublic)

 - NYC, Wuhan and Albuquerque win smart city awards (TechRepublic)